-Even though host plants (food for butterfly caterpillars) aren’t top-of-mind when planning a butterfly garden, no butterfly garden is complete without these important, ‘behind-the-scenes’ plants.

 Host plants are the nurseries of the garden.
+Even though host plants aren’t top-of-mind when planning a butterfly garden, no butterfly garden is complete without these important, ‘behind-the-scenes’ plants.
+Continue reading to understand why host plants are important and which plants butterflies need.

-If you keep an eye out, you’ll see the female butterfly flit around the plant, gently laying her next brood’s eggs, sometimes on the stems, sometimes on the top of leaves but usually on the bottom, hidden from predators.
+Good chance you will see the female butterfly flit around the plant and gently lay her next brood’s eggs.
+The eggs are sometimes laid on the stems, sometimes on the top of leaves but usually on the bottom, hidden from predators.

 Then, in 10 to 14 days, the tiny larvae (caterpillars), less than an eighth inch long, emerge and begin eating the plant.
 It’s a fascinating process as they munch away, growing larger every day.
 Equally intriguing is watching the caterpillar leave the plant to form a chrysalis.